Double Dose of Bad Air Puts Fetuses

 When the women gave birth, the researchers compared those infants whose

-mothers had lived in households where a smoker was present to those whose
+mothers had lived in households where a smoker was present to those

 mothers did not by measuring DNA damage caused by the pollutants in the